 In Blue Ridge, it's easy to achieve balance between active pursuits and pure relaxation.
 And everyone agrees on the best way to end a Blue Ridge day...gathered around a fire or soaking in a hot tub with family and friends, sharing stories and memories.

-Inspired by the natural beauty and small town atmosphere, artists, chefs and entrepreneurs are infusing Blue Ridge with creativity.
+Momentum on Main, Inspired by the natural beauty and small town atmosphere, artists, chefs and entrepreneurs are infusing Blue Ridge with creativity.
 Downtown is an incubator for innovative cuisine, microbreweries and wine bars serving locally-crafted food and libations.
 Sophisticated boutiques thrive alongside shops selling traditional crafts.
 The Art Center and Blue Ridge Community Theater contribute to the thriving cultural scene.

 Even as Blue Ridge evolves, some things remain unchanged: The town's unpretentious, pioneer spirit.
 The honest patina of historic buildings.
 The iconic Blue Ridge Scenic Railway that delights new generations of children.
 A Mayberry RFD attitude that appreciates life at the pace of a porch swing.